mkabatek/azure-login/README.md

 # azure-login oauth

-This example uses Node and Nest.js - 2023, this is an example how to enable a user to login with their Microsoft account for a web service.
+This tutorial outlines using Node and Nest.js - 2023, this is not a full working example.
+This is an example how to enable a user to login with their Microsoft account for a web service.

 * Login to Microsoft Azure Console and search for App registrations
 *